Tear Down The Wall

 Fast forward to November 30, 2020, the 41st anniversary of the release of that very album which inspired the 1982 cult film.
 The Orwellian rock opera that was once tied for the third best-selling album in US history.
 Today, the concept's proximity to real-life in this country is staggering.
 My musical soulmate Lonn calls and reminds me of The Wall’s deliverance on this day.

-At that moment I happened to be reading The Untethered Soul.
+I happened to be reading The Untethered Soul at that moment.
 The chapter about keeping our hearts open, always having access to the energy that is our birthright.
 “Nothing, ever, is worth closing your heart over.”
 Closing hearts, building walls.
-The irony.
-We talk about our chakras being blocked.
+Lonn and I talk about our chakras being blocked.
 All these things we hold on to, they’re all just bricks in the wall I tell him.
 "Tear down the wall.”

 I find myself marching around the house shouting “TEAR DOWN THE WALL” in between fits of laughter.
 That’s going to be my mantra today.